Tough Guy Book Club is a network of men’s book clubs in local pubs.

 Our club is about putting real decent conversations back in the pub.

-For too long the pokie machine, the jukebox, and the tv have left the men in our pubs a bunch of boring pricks with nothing to say.
+For too long the pokie machine, the cover band, and sports on the tv have left the men in our pubs a bunch of boring pricks with nothing to say.

 It’s time to change that, let’s put heavy duty discussion back on the table at the pub.